tenphi/gulp-revplace/README.md

 # [gulp](http://gulpjs.com)-revplace

 Simple helper for [gulp-rev](http://github.com/sindresorhus/gulp-rev) to fix all references to assets.
+It works with relative urls too!
 By default it doesn't pass through assets that are not mentioned in source files.
-It can be very useful in your build scenarios.
+This plugin can be very useful in your build scenarios.

 ## Install